Human trafficking in the United States: Criticism

-In a 2007 Washington Post expose entitled "Human Trafficking Evokes Outrage, Little Evidence", human trafficking in the United States is described as essentially non-existent.
+According to a 2007 Washington Post expose entitled "Human Trafficking Evokes Outrage, Little Evidence", human trafficking in the United States is described as essentially non-existent.

 However, there are more victims than those who have applied for and been granted certification.
 First, certification requires that the victim be willing to cooperate with a police investigation.
-Following a police raid, some victims just want to go home, some victims don't want to cooperate with police and are deported, and some victims are afraid to testify against vicious traffickers.
+Following a police raid, some victims just want to go home, some victims do not cooperate with police and are deported, and some victims are afraid to testify against vicious traffickers.
 The application for certification requires support from law enforcement.
-If the victim is not seen as useful for a case, or if the police don't want to pursue a case, they have no support to stay in the U.S. and will not be counted as victims of trafficking.
+If the victim is not seen as useful for a case, or if the police do not want to pursue a case, they have no support to stay in the U.S. and will not be counted as victims of trafficking.

-Nevertheless, the number of identified victims (or convicted traffickers) is far less than the official estimate (by the U.S. State Department) that as many as 14,500–17,500 individuals are trafficked into the United States every year.
+Nevertheless, the number of identified victims (or convicted traffickers) is far less than the official estimate (by the U.S. State Department) that as many as 14,550–17,550 individuals are trafficked into the United States every year.
 A recent analysis by the Justice Department's Bureau of Justice Statistics showed a gap between the claimed number of victims and the number of confirmed cases of victimization.

 A gap between the alleged number of victims and the number of confirmed cases also characterizes the situation worldwide.
 The U.S. Department of State recently reported that 0.4 percent of the estimated victims of trafficking internationally had been officially identified.
 The State Department report provided no source for the number of either estimated or identified victims.
 Some critics, like Markon in the Washington Post, note that all such estimates are deeply flawed.

 Types

-Research conducted by University of California at Berkeley on behalf of the anti-trafficking organization Free the Slaves found that about 46% of people in slavery in the United States are forced into prostitution.
-The U.S. Department of Justice prosecuted 360 defendants for human trafficking from 2001 to 2007 and gained 238 convictions.

-From January 2007 through September 2008, there were 1,229 alleged cases of human trafficking nationally; 1,018 of them, nearly 83 percent, were sex trafficking cases.
-Sex trafficking has a close relationship with migrant smuggling operations headed by Mexican, Eastern European, and Asian crime organizations.
-Domestic servitude claims 27% of people in slavery in the U.S., agriculture 10%, and other occupations 17%.